 After a brief exile, Gamper returned to the club as president in 1908.
 After initial success in the Campeonata de Catalunya, the club had not won any competition since 1905 and with significant debts, was in the brink of folding.
 Gamper set about refinancing the club and in 1909, with the help of local businessmen, Barça purchased their first ground at Calle de Industria.
 He also signed new players and membership grew to 10,000 socios by 1914.
 The ground at Calle Industria would be known as L’Escopidora or the Spittoon and was inaugurated on 14 March 1909 with a league match against Català SC.
 In the next match at L’Escopidora, Barça regained the Campeonata de Catalunya and the first Golden era of the club was under way

 The ground was a revelation at the time with its twin decked stand and an initial capacity of 6,000.
-It was also the first football ground in Spain to experiment with floodlights.
+It was also one of the first football grounds in Spain to experiment with floodlights.
 Such was the popularity of the team that the ground was bursting to capacity whenever Barça played, so much so that some supporters had to sit on the perimeter wall.
-Passers-by would see the ungainly sight of the fans backsides hanging over the edge of the wall and nicknamed the supporters “culés”, that’s “arses” to you and me and the name has stuck.
+Passers-by would see the ungainly sight of the fans backsides hanging over the edge of the wall and nicknamed the supporters “culés”, that’s “arses” to you and me, and the name has stuck.

 A month after the start of the war, Club President Josep Sunyol was executed by Falangist soldiers after inadvertently crossing the front line near Guadarrama.
 Back in Barcelona, the club formed a workers co-operative in order to keep Les Corts out of the hands of the anarchists.
 With the very existence of the club in doubt, Barça took up an offer to tour Mexico and the USA.
 It was the money raised from the tour that secured the club’s future.
 However, when they returned home in late 1938, they encountered a very different Catalunya.
 With membership below 3,000 and their club offices destroyed, Barça suffered the further indignity at the end of the war when Franco’s Nationalist regime removed all forms of Catalan identity from the club.
 The Government was unable to change Barça’s fans, and soon Les Corts became THE place for Catalans to gather en-mass and celebrate their identity.